1002-CL-0101: A Phase 1 Study of ASP1002 in participants with Metastatic or Locally Advanced Solid Tumors

 Inclusion Criteria:

-- These criteria can further be discussed with the physician or study team.
+– Additional criteria may apply and will be discussed with the physician and study team.

 Exclusion Criteria: